Yandex Cloud

 • refresh_date

-Create the Yandex Cloud resourcesCreate the Yandex Cloud resources
+Create Yandex Cloud resourcesCreate Yandex Cloud resources

 1. Create a service account with the storage.uploader role to access the Object Storage bucket.

 2. Create a static access key for the service account.
-Save the key ID and secret key, you will need them later.
+Save the key ID and secret key, as you will need them later.

-• Enable the DataLens access parameter.
+• Enable DataLens access.

 Migrate data from Google BigQuery to Yandex Object StorageMigrate data from Google BigQuery to Yandex Object Storage